-Class I 3 Directors Expires 2011
+Class I

+2 Directors

+Expires 2008

-Class II 3 Directors Expires 2012
+Class II

+2 Directors

+Expires 2009

+Class III

-Class III 3 Directors Expires 2013
+3 Directors

+Expires 2010

 We believe that the classification of our board helps to assure the continuity and stability of our business strategies and policies as determined by our board.
-Common stockholders have no right to cumulative voting in the election of directors, which means that the holders of a majority of the outstanding shares of common stock can elect all of the directors then standing for election, and the holders of the remaining shares will not be able to elect any directors.
+Common stockholders have no right to cumulative voting in the election of directors.

 The classified board provision of our charter could have the effect of making the replacement of incumbent directors more time-consuming and difficult.
 At least two annual meetings of stockholders, instead of one, will generally be required to effect a change in a majority of our board.
 Thus, the classified board provision could increase the likelihood that incumbent directors will retain their positions.
-The staggered terms of directors may delay, defer or prevent a tender offer or an attempt to change control of our company, even though the tender offer or change in control might be in the best interest of our stockholders.
+The staggered terms of directors may delay, defer or prevent a tender offer or an attempt to change control of our company, even though the tender offer or change in control might be in the best interest of the stockholders.